 The “Painted Lady Echeveria” known botanically as Echeveria derenbergii (ech-eh-VER-ee-a der-en-BERG-ee-eye) is a perennial evergreen succulent.

-There are about 180 different Echeveria types, all belonging to the Crassulaceae (krass-yoo-LAY-see-ee) family made up of about 1400 species.
+There are about 140 different Echeveria species, all belonging to the Crassulaceae (krass-yoo-LAY-see-ee) family made up of about 1400 species.

 Members of this family grow in one iteration or another around the world.

 All Echeveria are natives of the mid-to-high elevations throughout the Americas.
 They mainly hail from Mexico and Central America.
 Details on Echeveria care here.

 Even so, some types of Echeveria grow naturally in the United States aka southern Texas, and a few are native to areas as far south as Peru and Bolivia.

 Echevarria derenbergii is a native of Mexico.